How to Reduce Humidity in Apartment Fast?

 The water inside can cause mold, dust mites, and high humidity in your home.

-Mold growth can cause health problems.
-Such as stuffy noses, coughs, throat irritations, wheezing, and skin irritations.
+Mold growth can cause health problems, such as stuffy noses, coughs, throat irritations, wheezing, and skin irritations.
 Having a too-humid home can lead to heat exhaustion.

 Home Appliances